bryanlaraway/phenothrowdown/README.md

 ## About

-This repo will contain all code necessary to perform the OWLSim vs Phenolog work.
+This repo will contain all scripts necessary to perform the OWLSim vs Phenolog work.